 Students will complete regular assessments in GCSE Business and mock examinations.
 At the end of Year 11 Unit 1 and Unit 2 are assessed with two 90-minute written exams, each with an equal weighting of 50% of the GCSE.
-Some questions will be multiple choice, some will require extended written responses.
+Some questions will be multiple choice, some will be extended writing.